pabulson/gettingAndCleaningDataProject/README.md

 9) Wrote the data to a file using the required commend write.table().

 Results

 The final data format is

-subject     activityName    variable            values 1           standing        tBodyAcc-mean()-X   0.278917629
+subject     activityName    variable            values

+1           standing        tBodyAcc-mean()-X   0.278917629

+For that the prefer the alternative "wide" solution the format is subject     activityName    tBodyAcc-mean()-X   tBodyAcc-mean()-Y ...

+1           standing        0.278917629         ...